-Intro to Filmmaking is designed to develop both technical and artistic skills using Apple Macintosh computers as a creative tool to create short movies.
+Intro to Filmmaking is designed to develop both technical and artistic skills using Mac computers as a creative tool to create short movies.
 In every class you will be introduced to new ideas and technical issues.
 These ideas will be developed in assignments and class critiques.

 If you are abroad during fall of your junior year, you should consult with Dean Cook to find a suitable substitute for these two courses.

 FMST-399: Social Justice Documentary

 In Social Justice Documentary Video, students will learn about the relations between documentary media and social change by making documentaries about the work of Community Based Organizations in Washington, D.C.
 Students will combine Film and Media Studies scholarship, video production skills, and Community Based Research and Learning as they view and discuss significant documentary films and videos, read about documentary theory and history, consider documentary as a tool for engaging the “real world,” and begin to practice writing, shooting, and editing video.